 A scale-out backup repository is a repository system with horizontal scaling support for multi-tier storage of data.
-The scale-out backup repository consists of one or more backup repositories called performance extents, and can be expanded with an on-premises or cloud-based object repository called capacity extent.
-All the storage devices and systems inside the scale-out backup repository are joined into a system, with their capacities summarized.
+It consists of one or more backup repositories called performance extents, and can be expanded with an on-premises or cloud-based object repository called capacity extent.
+The capacities of all the storage devices and systems within a scale-out backup repository are summarized.

 The main benefits of this feature are as follows:

 - It provides a convenient way of managing the backup storage.

 - The scale-out backup repository can be expanded at any moment: if the performance extents of your scale-out backup repository run out of space, you can add a new performance extent to the existing scale-out backup repository.
 For example, if backup data grows and the backup repository reaches the storage limit, you can add a new storage system to the scale-out backup repository.
 The free space on this storage system will be added to the capacity of the scale-out backup repository.
 As a result, you will not have to move backups to a backup repository of a larger size.

 - It supports any backup target supported by Veeam: Windows or Linux servers with local or DAS storage, network shares, deduplicating storage appliances.
 All the features of any storage device or system are preserved.

 - It allows you to set up granular performance policy.
 For more information, see Backup File Placement.

 - It provides practically unlimited cloud-based storage capacity: you can instruct Veeam Backup & Replication to offload data from extents to the cloud for long-term storage.
 For details, see Capacity Tier.